Joint

 Breaking Barriers

 Now in its 13th year, the Forward Ladies Leadership Summit and Awards honours the impact of female leadership, innovation and entrepreneurism in business.
-We continue to use our platform to showcase the achievements of women breaking barriers across the public and private sectors, giving them the recognition and visibility, they need to inspire the next
+We continue to use our platform to showcase the achievements of women breaking barriers across the public and private sectors, giving them the recognition and visibility, they need to inspire the next generation of leaders.
+These women are changing lives and transforming the UK’s businesses, communities, and industries.
+They are the audacious ones, the innovative transformational female leaders – the game changers – the unstoppable ones.
+As we celebrate another International Women’s Day, we are excited to launch The Forward Ladies Leadership Summit and Awards to identify and recognize the women breaking barriers.
+Our theme for this year is Breaking Barriers.

 Breaking Barriers Read More »